-A chain linked fence was installed two weeks ago to surround Monolith Solar’s incomplete Slingerlands headquarters construction site.
+A chain linked fence was installed to surround Monolith Solar’s incomplete Slingerlands headquarters construction site.
 Diego Cagara / Spotlight News

 BETHLEHEM — The town’s Industrial Development Agency executive director Thomas Connolly said that “everyone on the board is concerned” about how solar installation company Monolith Solar still has not provided updates regarding whether it intends to resume construction of its unfinished Slingerlands headquarters building at the Vista Technology Campus.

 Those concerns stemmed from the lack of Monolith Solar officials attending the IDA meeting back on Friday, Jan.
 25. Board members remarked that Monolith Solar owner Steve Erby had sent an email on the previous day, indicating that he was planning to come.

 His appearance had been anticipated as the IDA previously requested him to come with updates about the company and how it plans to get construction going again.